JPXL-Music-Entertainment/dashboard/README.md

 # dashboard

-Панель управления дистрибуцией компании JPXL Music Entertainment.
+Dashboard Analytics and distribution of JPXL Music Entertainment.